tonyjunkes/cfml-tags-to-cfscript/README.md

 > This is not a CFScript syntax documentation you're (possibly) looking for.
 That awesome piece of work, by Adam Cameron, can be found [here](https://github.com/adamcameron/cfscript) and is highly recommended as a reference to the content you'll find here.

 The examples in this document are an attempt to demonstrate conversions of CFML tag-based code to script-based code as a way of learning / migrating to CFScript.
 It is assumed that you already have a relatively firm understanding of the ColdFusion Markup Language (at least on a tag-based level).
 For the sake of modernity, the converted examples will be written to comply (from an agnostic approach) with the most current versions of the various CFML engines at the time of writing - (ColdFusion 11, Railo 4.2 & Lucee 4.5).
-Many functions in script can

 ### Variables